-All about residential kerbside recycling
+All about the current residential kerbside recycling service

 Council contractors Nelmac collect the following materials for kerbside recycling:

 - Metal cans and tins

 Collection is alternated each week - glass only is collected one week, the rest of your recycling will be collected the following week.

 - Download a PDF version of the 2016 recycling calendar (324KB PDF)

 - Download the Nelson City Kerbside Recycling Guide

 Tips - for preparing your recyclables

 - Tins and bottles should be washed and placed loose in bin for collection according to the calendar